MNThomson/ZoomBuddy/README.md

 ## To Do

 - [x] Add update function
+- [x] Add code to check if version is current
+- [x] Fix the time system to be base 60
 - [ ] Add MacOS/Linux support (find binary installation location)
 - [ ] Add system tray icon
-- [ ] Fix the time system to be base 60
-- [ ] Add code to check if version is current
 - [ ] Download example csv if not detected (option box)
 - [ ] Refactor imports to make the executable smaller